Manual route planning, Google Maps and route optimization software are among the most common route planning methods.

 Let's dive in!

-The benefits of route planning software can please everyone.
-However, not every business can justify the financial and time investment.
-Here's when it makes sense:
+The benefits of route planning software can please businesses of all kinds, sizes and maturity.
+However, not every business can justify the financial aspect of implementing such an advanced technology.

 While highly effective, route planning software has a few downsides: